 Young women attend Braemar School while they are pregnant and after they have their babies so that they can finish high school and go on to post-secondary, and, eventually, have a solid future with a job that allows them to live a financially stable life.
 What a concept – supporting those who are vulnerable – removing barriers and roadblocks.
 Giving them the options they need to complete their education – in a safe and caring environment.
 Instead of turning our backs, pointing fingers and judging, we have found a way to enable these young women to become productive and contributing members of their community.

 I know that Barb is thankful to be able to give back to her community through United Way, Terra and its good work.
 And, I know another young woman and her adorable little daughter who are also grateful for the support and help of our community.
-Marisa Castor’s story, Breaking the Cycle, is featured in the most recent edition of WE Magazine , and can be found here.
+Marisa Castor’s story, Breaking the Cycle, is featured in the most recent edition of WE Magazine.
 I encourage you to learn more about this courageous young woman and the goals and dreams she has for her life.

 Yes, the more things change, the better I feel about the society and community we have become.
 Encouragement and support will always, always return better results.
 Barb and Marisa are just two examples of that.